PatrykZ/simpler-board/README.md

 1. Install Node.js
 2. Install gulp
 3. Run npm install inside project folder
-4. Install python
+4. Install Python
-5.
+5. Install Google Cloud SDK

 ## Usage
 1. Run gulp command from the terminal
+2. Run the application using the local development server (dev_appserver.py)
+3. Visit http://localhost:8080/ in your web browser to view the app.

+## Udacity Reviewer
-2. Use files inside dist folder for review, dist for preview
+1. Use files inside dist folder for review